SoftwareHeritage/swh-fuse/docs/design.md

 happen.
 For instance, when first opening a rev virtual directory a recursive listing of all its ancestor can be retrieved from the remote backend and used to recursively populate the parents cache for all ancestors.

+### History cache

+    rev SWHID → ancestor SWHIDs

+The history cache map SWHIDs of type `rev` to a list of `rev` SWHIDs corresponding to all its revision ancestors, sorted in reverse topological order.
+As the parents cache, the history cache is lazily populated and can be prefetched.
+To efficiently store the ancestor lists, the history cache represents ancestors as graph edges (a pair of two SWHID nodes), meaning the history cache is shared amongst all revisions parents.